 - Om- A Hindu term used as a sacred prayer to wake up one’s consciousness.

 - Spiral- Symbolizes positivism and prosperity in most cultures.

 - Unicorn- Legend depicts this creature as a symbol of wisdom, healing, eternal life and power.

 - Wish-Bone– The English believe this signifies good luck and they often make a wish as they break it into two.

 There are numerous protection symbols from cultures all around the world.
 People use these symbols not only as jewelry (see protection amulets and protection talismans), but to also connect with the spirit on a deeper level.
-Many symbols are said to provide a greater understanding of the spiritual world as well as protection.
+Many symbols provide a greater understanding of the spiritual world as well as protection.

 Symbols of protection ascribe a layer of defense against supernatural and physical enemies.
 They have proven both popular and effective and provide mental peace to the wearer.
 These symbols hold different meanings for each, based on culture.